Elizabeth Waller: Television

 Waller continued to work for the BBC, dressing prestige dramas and long-running series; following the success of Elizabeth R, in 1975 Waller was assigned the serial Anna Karenina, for which she hired most of the costumes.

 Waller took a turn costuming the popular science fiction series Doctor Who, taking on a four-episode arc in season 14 titled The Robots of Death (1977).
 Her costuming for the Doctor has been regarded as "sumptuous", with strong silhouette and wealth of detail.

 Elizabeth Waller was nominated for three BAFTA Craft awards for costume design, and won once.

 Film projects

-Roger Moore shooting For Your Eyes Only, wearing costumes designed by Elizabeth Waller.

 In For Your Eyes Only, released in 1981, Elizabeth Waller dressed Roger Moore as a fashionable but casual James Bond.
 His jackets were worn slightly oversized and half-unzipped to accentuate a broad chest and facilitate action.

 Waller used London tailors to create realistic high-end clothing for Bond, including shirtmaker Frank Foster and, at the request of Roger Moore, his personal tailor Douglas Hayward.
 Waller's approach has been described as "much more classic" after the perceived excesses of the 1970s films.

 Other film projects included The Company of Wolves (1984), a Red Riding Hood adaptation directed by Neil Jordan, featuring dream sequences of medieval werewolves, that demanded period and contemporary costuming from Waller.
 She stated that the costume budget was £20,000.